Clark-Nikdel-Powell/render-unblocker/README.md

  `noscript_stylesheet_links` • Add additional stylesheet link tags for output in noscript tag in `head`.

 `critical_css_path` • Defaults to critical.css in the theme root.
 Use this filter to override this default.

+`override_optimized_scripts` • Return false to override the render-blocker plugin and stop script killing/loading.